Tsushima, Nagasaki: Demographics and culture

 The population of Tsushima Island has been decreasing significantly.
 Between the years of 1995 and 2000, the decline was 5.2%.
 As nuclear families replace the traditional extended families, the average household is smaller, as is the total population.
 The elderly comprise nearly a quarter of the population here, compared to 20.8% of the Nagasaki Prefecture as a whole, and 17.3% of the population of Japan.

 Religious traditions on Tsushima Island mirror those of the rest of Japan, with a majority of the population adhering to Buddhism or Shinto.

 Economy

 Many Tsushima residents are employed as fishermen.
 It is also known for its pearl culture.
 The natural environment of the Tsushima Islands also contributes to the local tourism industry.
 Beaches are crowded with tourists in the summer.

 Transportation

 Airport

-Tsushima Airport (TSJ) is approximately 10 km (6.2 mi) northeast of the city.
+Tsushima Airport (TSJ) is approximately 10 km (6.2 mi) northeast of the city, with daily services to Fukuoka and Nagasaki serviced by ANA and Oriental Air Bridge.

 Seaport

 Tsushima has two sea ports, Izuhara and Hitakatsu.
 Ferries cross to the port of Hakata on Kyūshū a few times per day.
-Ferries also travel a few times a week to Busan in South Korea.
+Ferries also travel a few times a week to Busan in South Korea on the northern port of the island.